A Cosmological Uncertainty Relation and Late-Universe Acceleration: Introduction

 Most modified-gravity studies begin by writing down a Lagrangian, deriving equations of motion, and analyzing the resulting cosmology.
 The present approach deforms the kinematic structure — the operator algebra of the gravitational degrees of freedom — rather than the dynamics.
 Once the deformed algebra is written down, the modified Friedmann equation is not chosen but follows from operator self-adjointness, the operator uncertainty principle, and the FLRW Hamiltonian constraint.
 A Hamiltonian formulation on the deformed phase space then re-emerges as a consistency check rather than as an input -- the resulting geometric correction is forced by the algebra.
 This is in keeping with the Heisenberg analogy that motivated the deformation: the uncertainty principle is not a statement about a Lagrangian, but about what can be simultaneously known.

 The paper is organized as follows.
 Section~\ref{sec:algebra_rep} establishes the operator representation of the algebra, resolves the ordering ambiguity by self-adjointness, and derives the deformed momentum operator.
 Section~\ref{sec:friedmann} derives the modified Friedmann equation as a consequence of the deformed uncertainty relation and verifies its Hamiltonian formulation.
-Section~\ref{sec:PhysChar} analyzes the physical structure of the correction, its equation-of-state interpretation, and the classical bounce for $n<-2$.
 Section~\ref{sec:WdW} derives the modified Wheeler--DeWitt equation.
 Sections~\ref{sec:earlyuniv} and~\ref{sec:late} work out the early- and late-universe consequences, including the cosmological regime $a_0\sim H_0^{-1}$, $\beta\ll H_0$ and its observational predictions.
 Section~\ref{sec:related} positions the proposal within the existing literature.
 Section~\ref{sec:discussion} discusses the model's limitations, open questions, and physical interpretation.
 We conclude in Section~\ref{sec:conclusions}.
 Throughout we set $k=0$ (spatially flat universe) and use the metric signature $(-,+,+,+)$.